 If an urgent event means that you cannot attend a patrol at the last minute, notify your Patrol Captain by phone as soon as possible and asked to be recorded in the patrol log as “excused”.
 If you do not show up to a patrol you will be recorded as a “no show” and may be subject to the penalties described above.

 Email or call other Surf Club members.
+A contact list can be found in the Patrol Room.

 Post a request for a sub or to swap a patrol shift on our closed Facebook group.
 If you would like to join this group search for Avalon Beach SLSC Closed Group on Facebook and send a friend request.